Skip to content

 String Replacement

-You can use the replace method to replace content in a string.
+Use the replace method to substitute parts of a string.

 groovy